AtticusFinch-py/Dr.-Semmelweis-and-the-Discovery-of-Handwashing/README.md

 ## Usage

 To run the analysis, make sure you have the required dependencies installed.
-You can use the provided Jupyter Notebook (`Semmelweis_Handwashing_Project.ipynb`) to execute the code step by step.
+You can use the provided Jupyter Notebook (`notebook.ipynb`) to execute the code step by step.

 ## Conclusion